How do we deal with fear and anxiety?

 I’m praying for you as I right that you will know God’s incredible peace at this time and that you will find time to be still, that you will be joyful, thankful and aware of others especially those who need some encouragement, support and care.

 If you’ve enjoyed this post you might like to check out my book entitled ‘Imagine.’
 It is all about trusting God based on the amazing promise in Proverbs 3:5-6.
+It also further addresses how to deal with fear and anxiety.
 I’ve shared from my own experiences and personal journey the lessons that I’ve learned about trusting God.
 It has truly been an amazing journey of discovery of trusting God like never before and living like never before!

 Imagine is available here